redhat-nfvpe/kni-upi-lab/terraform/cluster/README.md

     ./openshift-install --dir=<installation_directory> wait-for bootstrap-complete \
     --log-level debug

+If something has gone wrong, we recommend you to destroy the terraform resources by executing:

+    terraform destroy

+This command will erase the config of the terraform resources and also will power off the nodes.

 After this finishes there will be a functional cluster with 1 master running.
 Next step will be to enroll the worker.